 Disposal of ashes

 Store ashes in a non-combustible metal container with a tight lid.
 The closed container should be placed on a non-combustible floor or on the ground well away from all combustible materials pending final disposal.

 In addition to the extinguishers already in the home, a multipurpose fire extinguisher should be installed for each stove.
 The extinguisher should be located near the stove within easy reach.
-To offer your family additional protection in case of fire, equip your home with an early warning fire detection system.
+To offer your family additional protection in case of fire, equip your home with smoke detectors.

 - Because of high temperatures when the stove is operating, locate the heater out of traffic and away from furniture and draperies.

 - Tell children about the high surface temperatures and keep them away from the stove so they avoid getting burned or igniting their clothes.

 - Carefully supervise young children when they are in the same room with the heater.

 - Do not place clothing or other flammable material on or near the heater.

 - Have a qualified person install and service the stove and inspect it before use and at least annually.